Aharoni-Lab/LabkiPackManager/tests/DEV_ENV_SETUP_WINDOWS_WSL2.md

 - Use `MediaWikiUnitTestCase` for fast, isolated tests.
 - Use `MediaWikiIntegrationTestCase` when you need services or a database.

-### E. Run tests through MediaWiki’s composer entrypoints
+### F. Run tests through MediaWiki’s composer entrypoints

 Open a shell inside the MediaWiki container: